Join Diamond Crest Girl Scouts

 Diamond Crest Day Camp

 Diamond Crest Girl Scout Day Camp is an all-volunteer-run day camp and is held at a San Mateo County park.
-Our camp has been in operation for many years and is rich in traditions and has welcomed girls for several generations.
+Our camp has been in operation for many years and is rich in traditions and has welcomed campers for several generations.

 All applicants are welcome and are admitted by the criteria listed in our Admissions Policy.
-Our campers will travel to and from camp each day by bus .
+Our campers will travel to and from camp each day by bus.

 What Happens at Camp?

 At Diamond Crest Day Camp, your camper will have the opportunity to make new friends while reconnecting with “old” friends all while experiencing the Girl Scout mission which is to build girls of courage, confidence and character who make the world a better place.
 At camp, your child will gather with their unit in their assigned camp site area and participate in activities ranging from games and storytelling to camp skills and arts and crafts.
-Each day will be very busy and as evidenced by her appearance at the end of the day!
+Each day will be very busy and as evidenced by their appearance at the end of the day!

 Each day will vary, however all days will include